On unipotent representations of ramified $p$-adic groups: A local Langlands correspondence

 \section{A local Langlands correspondence}

-We want to generalize the material from \cite{SolLLC} from $F_\nr$-split to arbitrary connected reductive $F$-groups.
-Sections 1, 2 and 3 of \cite{SolLLC} were already written in that generality.
+We want to generalize the results leading to a local Langlands correspondence for unipotent representations in \cite{SolLLC} from $F_\nr$-split to arbitrary connected reductive $F$-groups $\mc G$.
+In the non-supercuspidal case these results rely mainly on \cite{AMS1,AMS2,AMS3}, in which no restriction on $\mc G$ is placed.
+Sections 1, 2 and 3 of \cite{SolLLC} were also written in that generality.

 In \cite[\S 4]{SolLLC} it is assumed that the reductive groups split over $F_\nr$, but that is only to apply the main result of \cite{FOS1}.
-If we replace the input for \cite[Theorem 4.1 and Proposition 4.2]{SolLLC} by Theorem \ref{thm:5.1}, they apply ramified connected reductive $F$-groups as well.
+If we replace the input for \cite[Theorem 4.1 and Proposition 4.2]{SolLLC} by Theorem \ref{thm:5.1}, they apply to ramified connected reductive $F$-groups as well.

 In \cite[Lemma 4.4]{SolLLC} a Hecke algebra $\mc H (G, \hat P_{\mf f}, \hat \sigma)$ as in \eqref{eq:3.9} is compared with Hecke algebra $\mc H (\mf s^\vee, \vec{v})$ constructed from enhanced L-parameters for an absolutely simple adjoint group $G$.
 When $\mc G$ is moreover ramified and $\mc G'$ is its $F_\nr$-split companion group, we showed in Theorem \ref{thm:3.1} that Theorem \ref{thm:2.3}.b induces an algebra isomorphism